psychemedia/storytelling-notes/devils-violin.md

 >
 > As any musician will tell you, your instrument is a part of you.
 Not something you would part with lightly.
 "It's not for sale."
 >
 > "I will pay you well for it..."
 Now the devil, for it was, indeed the devil, is not someone you necessarily want to cross.
-So the gypsy thought hard, and thought that if he asked for a riduculous amount of money for the fiddle, the Devil would balk at the price, and then that would be that, and he could carry on his way.
+So the gypsy thought hard, and thought that if he asked for a ridiculous amount of money for the fiddle, the Devil would balk at the price, and then that would be that, and he could carry on his way.
 "It is worth more to me than my pockets full of of gold.
 Worth more even than my bag full of gold."
 "Then I will pay you more than that."
 And the gypsy felt his pockets sag.
 And his bag was suddenly very heavy indeed.
 And his hat, he suddenly noticed the weight of his hat.
 Just as a gold coin slipped from underneath it.
 And even though the gypsy felt as if he had been tricked, he handed over his fiddle.
 Because the devil is the devil, after all.
 And not someone you want to make an enemy of.
 >
 > The gypsy walked on.
 He had money for food, he had money for drink, but he would rather be making his way the way he always had done.
 So he bought another fiddle.
 But it wasn't the same.
 He could still play a tune, he could still entertain a crowd, but it felt as if a part of him was missing.
 >